quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/2A012---Reinforcement-Learning/2rla_part20_Feature_Constru.md

 ---

 #### Feature Vector Construction
-In tile coding with multiple tilings, the feature vector \( x(s) \) has one component per tile in each tiling.
+In tile coding with multiple tilings, the feature vector $x(s)$ has one component per tile in each tiling.
 For a state that falls within four tiles across four different tilings, this would result in four active features.

 :p How is the feature vector constructed in tile coding?
 ??x
-The feature vector \( x(s) \) includes components for each tile of each tiling.
+The feature vector $x(s)$ includes components for each tile of each tiling.
 If we use 4 tilings and a state falls into one tile per tiling, there will be 64 total components (4 tiles * 4 tilings), with only the relevant ones active. x??

 ---

 #### Practical Advantage: Consistent Feature Count
 One practical advantage is that using multiple tilings ensures exactly one feature is active in each tiling at any given time.
-This allows setting the step-size parameter \( \alpha = \frac{1}{n} \), where \( n \) is the number of tilings.
+This allows setting the step-size parameter $\alpha = \frac{1}{n}$, where $ n$ is the number of tilings.

 :p How does tile coding help with setting the learning rate?
 ??x
 The consistent feature count across multiple tilings enables a straightforward and intuitive way to set the learning rate.
-For instance, if using 50 tilings, you can set \( \alpha = \frac{1}{50} \) to ensure one-trial learning is achieved. x??
+For instance, if using 50 tilings, you can set $\alpha = \frac{1}{50}$ to ensure one-trial learning is achieved. x??

 ---